CAPS Chat will run from Feb 11 - Apr 29, 2021

 What should I do in an emergency?

-If you or someone you know is experiencing a life-threatening crisis where minutes count, call 911.
-To speak with a mental-health crisis counselor call the Penn State Crisis Line at 877-229-6400.
+If you or someone you know is experiencing a life-threatening crisis or emergency, call 911 or contact the Penn State Crisis Line at 877-229-6400 or by texting "LIONS" to 741741.

 Penn State Harrisburg CAPS 717-948-6025